Vietnam.vn - Nền tảng quảng bá Việt Nam

 China launches lunar sample collection spacecraft

-The Chang’e-6 mission is scheduled to launch in May 2024 and aims to bring samples back to Earth from the Moon.
+The Chang’e-6 mission is scheduled to launch in May 2024 and aims to bring samples from the Moon back to Earth.
 The mission is notable because it will take samples from the far side of the Moon, specifically the South Pole-Aitkin Basin.
-This area is believed to have abundant water ice reserves and scientists have never taken samples from there.
+This area is believed to have abundant reserves of water ice and scientists have never taken samples from there.
 Although the ice may be gone by the time Chang’e-6 returns to Earth, studying the samples will still provide valuable information about the South Pole-Aitkin Basin and its potential as a water source for future astronauts.

 US space plane ready for takeoff